 A common theme for acupuncturists is that they often had a health condition that was not helped by Western medicine but which was cured by TCM.
 People choose to specialize for varying reasons, but first-hand experience with an issue can often mean that the acupuncturist specializes in it.
 Another way that acupuncturists gets really good at a specialty is if they somehow attracted a certain patient type in student clinic and consequently, he or she developed as a practitioner by working with that population.

-I am a generalist (see above).
-My specialty areas are: pain relief; Ehlers-Danlos management support; men’s health; gut health and body image; aesthetic acupuncture; preventative care for all persons (non-gender-specific); and wellness education.
+I am a generalist the way most acupuncturists are (see above).
+My specialty areas are: pain relief; Ehlers-Danlos management support; stress relief; men’s health; gut health and body image; aesthetic acupuncture, including scar revision; preventative care for all persons (non-gender-specific); and wellness education.

-Why?
+Why my specialties?
 Well…I love the human skeleton and have quite a fitness background.
-Early in my program, I got myself certified in traditional Chinese bodywork (namely tui na, which you can read more about here).
+Early in my program, I got myself certified in traditional Chinese bodywork (the aforementioned tui na, which you can read more about here).
 I was lucky to have several Ehlers-Danlos patients during student clinic and in my extracurricular tui na practice.
-To this day, I genuinely love treating the EDS population (see here).
+I love treating complicated cases and, to this day, I genuinely love treating the EDS population (see here).
 I had great success and a lot of fun learning and practicing facial rejuvenation acupuncture (this) and now I’m good at things like minimizing scars, using facial rejuvenation to help people with anxiety, and making jawlines look tighter.
 I work with musicians quite a bit.
 I have treated guys for men’s health issues.
 I love treating gut health and inflammation and helping people with weight loss.
 If you’ve got pain, I have lots of modalities for you, especially if you are nervous of needles (and yes, there’s a blog post for that, here).
 In my first career, I was a humanities professor; my scholarly area was national trauma and how it filtered through literature and art.
 Consequently, I am good with trauma patients.
 Finally, and also due to my first career, I will always love educating my patients; to that end, I also offer health coaching services that are, in reality, a way of taking a unique private course on the health of the most important person in your world: you.

 Long story short?
 Different people do different things.
 Some acupuncturists love neurology and are excited about post-stroke rehabilitation.
 Others work with cancer support or fertility or fibromyalgia.
 Still others focus on eye health, pediatrics, or women’s health.
 If the practitioner has a specialty area, they will list it on their web site.
 Otherwise, assume that pain, anxiety, and general health maintenance are commonly treated by any acupuncturist.